AO-StreetArt/Aesel/docs/pages/zero_latency.rst

 Section 5: In-Memory Caching
 ----------------------------
-Currently, Redis is used as an atomic cache for preserving object locks and atomic transactions.
-If CLyman and CrazyIvan are deployed as a pair, each serving up updates for one or more independent scenes, then updates sent into the server can use in-memory caching to prevent network calls to Redis.
+In-memory caching can be used to prevent repeated network calls

 Section 5: Required Changes